-Primewest is purchasing two Perth shopping centres from Vicinity for another new trust.
+Primewest is seeking to purchase two Perth shopping centres from Vicinity for another new trust.

-In the biggest deal it is spending $63 million on Dianella Plaza at 366 Grand Promenade, about seven kilometres north of the city.
+In the biggest deal it is offering $63 million on Dianella Plaza at 366 Grand Promenade, about seven kilometres north of the city.

 Developed in 1968 and renovated 18 years ago, it contains 17,239 square metres of retail space anchored by Coles, Woolworths and The Reject Shop and 50 specialty stores, surrounded by 922 car parks.